PGryllos/markdown-cv/index.md

 ## Currently

-`October 2015 - now`
+`Oct 2015 - now`

-- __Backend Developer, Data Analyst__ intern in [Factor-E Analytics](http://www.factor-e.eu)
+- __Data Engineer__ intern in [Factor-E Analytics](http://www.factor-e.eu)

-As part of the team, I have been dealing a lot with building RESTful api endpoints for the central module of the company's cloudbased infrastructure in Django Rest Framework, modifying and managing database schemas according to desing constraints that pop up and further utilizing DRF's functionallity for creating advanced filters and specific queries.
+As part of the Factor-E team the past six months I have mostly dealt the following.

+Setting up of the NoSQL Data Infrastructure for storing and handling multiple streams of raw data.
+Design and implementation of back end pipelines for real time classification of time variant data.
+Design and implementation of back end pipelines for parallel processing of multiple streams of raw sensor data.
-I have also been building data manipulation and data visualization tools for the team and have taken a close look to many real-time time series classification techniques that fit for highly robust and scalable solutions.
-I also had the chance to decide upon available NoSQL systems and set up parts of the company's infrastructure.
+Build data manipulation and data visualization tools that communicate directly with our backend data infrastructure.
+In depth literature review of many real-time timeseries classification techniques that fit for highly robust and scalable solutions. also build RESTful api endpoints for the central module of the company's cloudbased infrastructure in Django Rest Framework.
+Modify and manage database schemas according to desing constraints that popped up.
+Further utilize DRF's functionallity for creating advanced filters and specific queries.
+Most of my tasks involved me taking up the procedure from concept to production.

 ## Education